Joker9090/Give-Freely-FE-Coding-Challenge/README.md

 The script is checking for "cite" elements inside checkResults methods, is not checking those that came as Adds.

+### Testing
+I added Vite for testing
+Tests are located inside __tests__ folder in the root of this project.
-There is a new npm cmd to run test
+Also there is a new npm cmd to run tests:

 ```bash
 npm run test
 ``````

+I have to practice my testing more but in Plasmo docs say something about testing using TestBed.
+I wanted to do the extension tests throught TestBed but requires an Account.

+Total Time in Challenge 4hs